krzko/opentelemetry-shell/README.md

 Whilst all effort has been made to limit the use of external binaries from the standard `bash` built-in commands, this is the list of binaries required or this library:

-- `curl`: a tool for transfering data from or to a server
+- `curl`: a tool for transferring data from or to a server
 - `date`: display or set date and time
 - `hostname`: set or print name of current host system
 - `jq`: Command-line JSON processor